markshannon/New-C-API-for-Python/DesignRules.md

 which prevents them from doing much more than freeing `PyRef`s and memory.

+The exception to this rule is the set of funtions that get references to per-process objects like `int` or `type`.

 ## Opaque, linear references

 The C-API will refer to Python objects through opaque references